aiops/docs/docs/monitor_deployments/using_the_rest_api.md

 ```

 All subsequent requests (e.g., creating application, sending logs, or obtaining results) require an authorization header with the received authorization
 token.
-Example for creating application:
+Example for creating an application:

 ```
 curl -X POST '$URL/api/v1/application'